-Monte shared some insider tips about the types of information that your institution can measure in different departments with PeopleAdmin’s Unified Insights.
+Monte shared some insider tips about the types of information that your institution can measure in different departments with PeopleAdmin’s Insights.

 For Human Resources teams, PeopleAdmin’s analytic tools can help measure effectiveness in areas including time-to-fill, time-to-hire, and retention.
 The tools can measure DEI metrics by department, role type, or time period, and help identify potential areas of improvement.
 Your team can also examine budgets across campus, supporting strategic planning and anticipating needs.

 For faculty and academic affairs teams, our tools help analyze faculty workload and activity reports, and examine whether all staff or faculty are being effectively utilized.

 Robbin Sim, Recruitment Team and Systems Manager at Oregon State University, shared some real-life examples of the benefits of Unified Insights.
 One notable benefit was that, by examining workload, output, and staffing across the institution, Robbin has identified a need for more full-time employees to fulfill the needs of the institution and its customers.
 Thanks to the reports she can compile in Unified Insights, she can defend this need to administrative leaders—everything is backed up by relevant data.